Mahavira Hall

-A Mahavira Hall, usually simply known as a Main Hall, is the main hall or building in a traditional Chinese Buddhist temple, enshrining representations of Gautama Buddha and various other buddhas and bodhisattvas.
-It is encountered throughout East Asia.
-In Chinese Buddhist temples, they are usually termed the Daxiong Baodian or Daxiongbao Hall.
+A Mahavira Hall, also known simply as a Main Hall, is the main building in a traditional East Asian Buddhist temple, enshrining representations of Gautama Buddha and various other buddhas and bodhisattvas.
+For temples enshrining Gautama Buddha, they are usually termed the Daxiong Baodian or Daxiongbao Hall in Chinese Buddhism.
 In Japanese Ōbaku Zen Buddhist temples, they are usually termed the Daiyū Hōden.
-In Korean Buddhist temples, they are usually termed the Daeungjeon.
-In Vietnamese Buddhist temples, they are usually termed the Dai Hung Buu Dien.
+In Korean Buddhist temples, they are usually termed the Daeungjeon or Daeungbojeon.
+In Vietnamese Buddhist temples, they are usually termed the Đại Hùng Bửu Điện.

 Names

 From their importance and use, they are often simply known in English as the temples' "Main" or "Great Halls".
 The term "Mahavira Hall", also encountered as "Mahāvīra Hall" or "Hall of the Mahāvīra", is a reverse translation, employing the original Sanskrit term in place of its Chinese or English equivalent.
 They are also known as the Precious Hall of the Great Hero, the Hall of Great Strength, or the Daxiongbao Hall.
 Less often, a main hall is called an "adytum", after the equivalent area in Greco-Roman temples.
 It is also sometimes misunderstood as the "Great, Powerful, and Precious Palace".